mattjw/sparkql/README.md

 - Automated field naming: The attribute name of a field as it appears in its `Struct` is (by default) used as its field name.
 This name can be optionally overridden.
-- Programatically reference field names in your structs with `path_col` and `path_str`.
+- Programatically reference nested fields in your structs with the `COL` and `STR` special properties.
 Avoid hand-constructing strings (or `Column`s) to reference your nested fields.
 - Validate that a DataFrame matches a `sparkql` schema.
 - Reuse and build composite schemas with `inheritance`, `includes`, and `implements`.